youssefhusain/project-Data-Exploration-Freelancer-Analysis/Rebort/youssef_take_away.md

 - Use mobile apps for platforms to stay connected on the go.

 ---

-## 7. Go the Extra Mile for Clients
-Delivering more than expected increases the chances of repeat business.
-According to [Freelancer.com data](https://www.freelancer.com/community/articles/freelancer-survey-2019), freelancers who deliver work early are **40% more likely** to get repeat work.

-- Tailor your proposals to the client’s needs.
-- Proactively offer suggestions to improve the project.
-- Deliver work on time or early to build trust.

----

-## 8. Request Reviews and Feedback
+## 7. Request Reviews and Feedback
 Positive reviews enhance your credibility.
 According to a [BrightLocal study](https://www.brightlocal.com/research/local-consumer-review-survey/), **91% of consumers** trust online reviews as much as personal recommendations.

 - Politely ask for reviews after completing a successful project.